20 Simple Ways to Practice Self-Care

-Self-care and being kind to yourself can do wonders for your personal growth and your mental health, and yet we find it easier to love and care for others than ourselves.
+Self-care and self-compassion can do wonders to inner growth, self-perception and mental health, and yet we find it easier to prioritise love and care for others than ourselves.

-There are many inexpensive self-care activities to start your journey today; following are some example.
-You can do one or a combination of them, there is no limit to what you can do as long as they serve the purpose of improving your mood and the way you feel about yourself.
+You can integrate many inexpensive self-care activities into your routine straight away; the following are some examples.
+You can do one or a combination of them; there are no limits as long as they serve the purpose of improving your self-perception and the way you feel in your life.

 Free self-care activities:

-Exercise whether you do an energizing physical activity like swim, run, a bike ride, dance like crazy or do something more relaxing like yoga, it is up to you.
+Exercise whether you do an energizing physical activity like swim, a run, a bike ride, dance like crazy, or do something more relaxing like yoga, it is up to you.
 Just begin to take care of your body and your mind.

 Nature Walk.
 I will never stop recommending a pleasant walk in a park, on the beach or around a lake.
 These are gifts given to us by nature, and the benefits to our mood are immense.
 If you live in a city, you can take a walk at your closest park.